daphneplott/startup/notes.md

 How do you declare the document type to be html?
 - !DOCTYPE html inside <>
+- Directs the browser to use relevant specifications when rendering the HTML

 What is valid javascript syntax for if, else, for, while, switch statements?
 - if (condition) {thing;} else if (condition) {thing;} else {thing}